Cray-HPE/docs-sat/portal/developer-portal/install/Install_the_System_Admin_Toolkit_Product_Stream.md

 3. **Optional:** Remove old versions after an upgrade.

     After upgrading from a previous version of SAT, the old version of the `cray/cray-sat` container image will remain in the registry on the system.
-It is **not** removed by automatically, but it will **not** be the default version.
+It is **not** removed automatically, but it will **not** be the default version.

     The admin can remove the older version of the `cray/cray-sat` container image.